kingbootoshi/ordpedia-auto-poster/MEMORY-README.md

 ## Overview

-This API service provides a streamlined interface for managing Ordpedia's memory system, focusing on three core operations:
+This API service provides a streamlined interface for managing Ordpedia's memory system, focusing on core operations:
 - Adding new memories (documents/information)
 - Searching existing memories
-- Deleting memories (single or batch)
+- Deleting single or all memories for a given `run_id`
+- An additional search endpoint that returns bullet-point results

-The service uses Qdrant as the vector store backend and maintains a fixed agent ID "Ordpedia" for all operations.
+The service uses Qdrant as the vector store backend and maintains a fixed `agent_id="ordpedia"` for all operations.

 ## Configuration